EveryVoiceTTS/DeepForcedAligner/README.md

 ## Contributing

 Feel free to dive in!
- - [Open an issue](https://github.com/EveryVoiceTTS/EveryVoice/issues/new) in the main EveryVoice repo with the tag `[DeepForceAligner]`,
+ - [Open an issue](https://github.com/EveryVoiceTTS/EveryVoice/issues/new) in the main EveryVoice repo with the tag `[DeepForcedAligner]`,
  - submit PRs to this repo with a corresponding submodule update PR to [EveryVoice](https://github.com/EveryVoiceTTS/EveryVoice).

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.